Saik0s/Whisperboard/README.md

 - [ ] Optimize the transcription process by eliminating silent portions of audio, which can reduce the processing time and improve overall efficiency.
 - [ ] Implement resumable transcription so that users can continue transcribing after the app has been terminated during the transcription process.
-- [ ] Enable background transcription when the app is minimized, allowing users to perform other tasks while the transcription proceeds.
-- [ ] Improve visualization of the current state of the transcription process, providing users with a clearer understanding of its progress.
 - [ ] Provide an estimated time remaining for the transcription to complete, helping users plan accordingly.
-- [ ] Introduce a transcription queue that allows users to select multiple files for transcription, streamlining the process for bulk transcriptions.
 - [ ] Implement real-time transcription using smaller, more efficient models, offering users faster results.
-- [ ] Offer an additional remote transcription option to enhance user experience with larger models, potentially providing more accurate transcriptions or faster processing times.

 ## Installation